 Restoring hop kilns takes great skill and precision, and our team are all highly trained craftsmen.
-As a family business, we place great stock in values such as trust and integrity.
+Dude and Arnette has, and always will be a family business, we place great stock in values such as trust and integrity.
 We’re proud that we don’t use subcontractors – we would never risk compromising the quality of our work or our reputation.

 Despite our keen sense of tradition, we’re a very modern business.
 And while new technologies don’t always deliver what they promise (see our FAQ page for our thoughts on fibreglass oast cowls), we are nevertheless always looking for effective modern methods to increase quality and minimise cost for our clients.